 Our Felted Farm Landscapes workshop will run on Saturday 25th May from 10:00am till 4:00pm and will cost £50 per person.

-This workshop is suitable for anyone aged 16 or above.
+This workshop is ideal for beginners or students with some felting knowledge.
+It is suitable for anyone aged 16 or above.
 Under 18s must be accompanied by a paying adult.

 Our watermill and bakery are historic buildings situated a 300m walk from our main entrance.
 The meeting room used as part of the workshop is accessed by a steep set of external stairs and the tour of the watermill will involve climbing narrow, steep stairs with handrails to explore the four storey building.
 We may be able to offer a parking space closer to the bakery; please contact us by email if this is something you require.Find out more Book now

-This workshop is suitable for ages 16 and above.
-Under 18s must be accompanied by a full paying adult.
+The workshop is suitable for complete beginners, as well as people who have learned mindfulness before.
+It is suitable for anyone aged 16 or over.
+Under 18s must be accompanied by a paying adult.

-This workshop is suitable for anyone aged 16 or over.
+This workshop is ideal for beginners with no prior experience.
+It is suitable for anyone aged 16 or over.
 Under 18s must be accompanied by a paying adult.

 This workshop includes a guided walk around the farm that will be taken at a slow pace but may last up to one hour.
 Please contact us if you would like to participate in the workshop and have questions about access.Find out more Book now

 We provide the tools, expertise and support you need to manage the entire ticketing process, before, during and after the customer visit.